Now Reading

 20. Night Combat, 1917 (2019)

 Making a movie look like it’s one continuous shot is not new in cinema.
 There are quite a few examples such as Birdman (2014), Son of Saul (2015), etc. But Sam Mendes’ 1917 is a World War I film, set in a battlefront full of gripping action sequences and explosions.
 Prior to 1917, Deakins hadn’t worked in many war or action movies.
 However, the cinematographer dazzlingly pulls it off, maintaining an atmosphere of dread and tension throughout the narrative.
-The precise and dynamic camerawork captures a range of human emotions flowing inside such a devastating scenario.
+The precise and dynamic camerawork captures a range of human emotions in a devastating scenario.

 Conclusion